Need Help? Give us a call.

 As with any business, you’ll find that you need to invest in different purchases at different times.
 One year, for instance, you might be very heavy on startup costs, which reduces your cash on hand; another, you might go on a hiring spree and have to buy, say, new computers for all your new employees (not to mention your need to cover payroll).

-Since asset turnover ratio is only measured once per year, you’ll have to understand that large purchases, even if they were made months ago, can easily skew your current ratio.
+Since your asset turnover ratio is typically only measured once per year, you’ll have to understand that large purchases, even if they were made months ago, can easily skew your current ratio.
 So, you might find that your asset turnover ratio isn’t a totally accurate reflection of your current efficiency.

 Hopefully, though, those big-ticket purchases and investments are in service of your infrastructure and workforce, so will end up improving your asset turnover ratio in the long run.

 Want to get your asset turnover ratio in a better place?
 Good instincts.
 You can approach this by addressing a few different areas of business:

 Since sales is one whole side of your assets turnover ratio, you’ll need to focus much of your efforts on boosting this number.
 Easier said than done, of course.
 But here are a few considerations to use as a jumping-off point to alter your sales processes and increase the numerator of your asset turnover ratio formula:

 Tighter control of inventory, including returns and damaged goods, will help you bring up your net sales number and ultimately increase your .

 You want to generate more with less, right?